 My grandmother said Uncle Doug had “shell shock” from his experience in the war.
 That was what made him so odd, she said.
 That was what made him talk to himself and pace like a big cat.
 My mother rolled her eyes and held her tongue whenever the shell-shock theory was presented.
 She leaned toward the brain-damaged-at-birth notion.

-Sometimes Uncle Doug would go to the basement when my father wasn't down there passed out.
+Sometimes Uncle Doug would go to the basement.
 There was an old, black upright piano in the back corner, shoved against the cement foundation wall.
 Our beds were arranged there too.
 He’d beat the keys, pound out hymns and sing in his thin tenor voice about the love of Christ.
 My mother would usually take us kids down the street to the park until the music died.

 Uncle Doug loved to dance.
 He went folk dancing on his days off.
 He’d wear a plaid shirt and tie with a frayed tweed sport jacket.
 He had high blood pressure and anemia, which he tried to cure by eating raw liver.
 He picked the ear wax from his ears with a bobby pin and ate it.
 He smelled like the inside of an old shipping trunk.
-He never missed a day sorting mail at the post office.
+He never missed a day sorting mail.
 He turned over his paycheck to my grandmother without discussion.

-Every payday my grandmother would add things up and tell him how short we were.
+Everyday payday, my grandmother would add things up and tell him how short we were.
 She’d go through the bills, figuring how much we could get away with not paying each month.
-Because we didn't have a car, we carried paper shopping bags with rags wrapped around the handles when we walked to the grocery store.
+Because we did have a car, we carried paper shopping bags with rags wrapped around the handles when we walked to the grocery store.
 The rags kept the weight of the food from cutting into our hands when we walked back up the hill.
 Sometimes Uncle Doug would take my bag and carry it for a while, adding the weight to his own load.

 Then I overheard my mother talking to a friend.
 She said Uncle Doug had signed a contract for Arthur Murray dancing lessons.
 They wanted the $1,500 right away, and Grandma had finally borrowed the money on the house to make the bill collector go away.
 My mother said they took advantage of Doug, that he wasn’t bright enough to understand what he had done.